Rotary Youth Exchange: Terminology

 Exchange students are called "outbounds" by their home (sponsor) Rotary club and district, and simultaneously "inbounds" by their host Rotary club and district in the country they spend their year in.
-Students who have completed their exchanges are called "rebounds".
-Rebounds can earn the title of "Rotex" in various ways depending on their host district.
-Some districts create requirements for rebounds to complete before becoming Rotex, while others simply allow all rebounds to become rotex.
-"Rotex" participate in the organization Rotex for helping exchangers.
-There is also the rare "yo-yo" - a student who has been on two exchanges.
-Other slang includes the terms "newbies" and "oldies".
+Students who have completed their exchanges are called "rebounds."
+Rebounds can earn the title of "Rotex" in various ways, depending on their host district.
+Some districts create requirements for rebounds to complete before becoming Rotex, while others simply allow all rebounds to become Rotex.
+"Rotex" participates in the organization Rotex for helping exchangers.
+There is also the rare "yo-yo" student who has been on two exchanges.

+Other slang includes the terms "newbies" and "oldies."
 Due to the arrival of many of the southern hemisphere students in January and the northern hemisphere students in August, there is a group of students that are half a year behind or ahead of that current generation.
 A student from an older generation is an oldie and students from newer generation are newbies.
 This half year delay can be helpful in mentoring the newer students into an exchange student's lifestyle.

-Another slang word that is used is "dinosaur", which can refers to one's oldie's oldie.
-Other terms include "Northie" and "Southie", referring to student from either a northern or southern (respectively) hemisphere country, which affects the time period that an exchanger will spend in their host country.
+Another slang word that is used is "Dinosaur", which can refer to one's oldie's oldie.
+Other terms include "Northie" and "Southie," referring to students from either a northern or southern hemisphere country, respectively, which affects the time period that an exchanger will spend in their host country.
 A Southie will usually depart either January or February, staying in their host country until the beginning of the next year, while a Northie usually leaves in August or September and stays until the following June or July.
 This is usually dependent on the students' home country.
-A student from the United States will almost always leave in August or September and will stay until June or July.
+A student from the United States will almost always leave in August or September and stay until June or July.
 This can result in back-to-back summers, if a student travels to the southern hemisphere.